Granite Countertop Cost: A Buyer’s Clear and Concise Guide

 b.
 Origin (Quarry Location) of the Material

-Transportation expenses add up to the granite slab price.
+Transportation expenses add up to the granite countertop cost.
 Materials quarried within your country or region may cost less compared to those shipped from across the globe.

 Larger slab dimensions allow us to install kitchen countertops with fewer seams but more wastage.